 Where to stay near Astiz Mountain?

-I stayed at the peaceful and wood-cladded Stockinggut Hotel and adored my stay – it felt like an Austrian Alps almost all-inclusive resort with the evening dinner option, and the views of the valley were beautiful.
+I stayed at the peaceful and wood-clad Stockinggut Hotel and adored my stay – it felt like an almost all-inclusive Austrian Alps resort with the evening dinner option, and the views of the valley were beautiful.
 It’s also just a short walk from the gondola to reach the top of the mountain,

 How to get around Saalfelden Leogang?

-You might imagine being in the alps, a car is required, but I had a great trip using public transport.
-The local bus, train, and gondola connections work well, and if you stay in accommodation signed up for the regional card (such as Stockinggut), you can use all the public transport locally for free.
+You might imagine being in the Alps, a car is required, but I had a great trip using public transport.
+The local bus, train, and gondola connections work well, and if you stay in accommodation signed up for a regional card (such as Stockinggut), you can use all the public transport locally for free.